vishiod/Mongo-React-Ecommerce/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+Clone the repo and run the command `npm install` cd to the folder src/backend and run the `npm install` command again now in this src/backend folder run the command node `index.js` now in the main folder or the root directory run the command`npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Check it out at https://react-e-commerce-test.netlify.app/